chris-admin/docker_grafana-quickstart/README.md

 ## Info

-Simple grafana testenvironment with docker.
+Simple grafana testenvironment with docker to viszualize a mysql database

 ## start the container
 > docker-compose up -d